An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Silhouette Shooting

-• Description: Knock down metal animal-shaped targets.
+• What is it?
+Knock down metal animal-shaped targets.

 • Goal / Objective: Knock down as many targets as possible.